 Save time and money!
 Experience the best of Edinburgh, from the majestic Edinburgh Castle to the delightful taste of whisky, with the Edinburgh Pass.
 This convenient pass includes three amazing attractions and a personal discount code that allows you to save 10% on selected activities in the city.

-Rosslyn Chapel, rich in history and mystery, is located in Roslin village, Scotland.
+Rosslyn Chapel, rich in history and mystery, is in Roslin Village, Scotland.

 Address: Chapel Loan, Roslin, Midlothian EH25 9PU, Scotland.
 Get Directions!